 Each of the B vitamins plays an integral role in maintaining your health and making sure your body functions properly.
 Below are some of the most important benefits of B vitamins; individually and collectively.

 Getting enough B vitamins is important for regulating your blood sugar.
-Lower levels of B-1, B-6, and B-7 have been observed among people with diabetes, and supplementing these has been shown to help improve metabolic control.
+Lower levels of B-1, B-6, and B-7 have been observed among people who are struggling to regulate there blood sugar levels, and supplementing these has been shown to help improve metabolic control.
 Additionally, pharmaceutical doses of B-1 and B-3 may be useful to prevent kidney and cardiovascular complications in people with type 2 diabetes.
-The absorption of B-9 and B-12 may decrease with the use of metformin, a very common drug used to help manage blood sugar in type 2 diabetes.
+The absorption of B-9 and B-12 has been found to be decreased by the use of metformin, a very common drug used to help manage blood sugar in type 2 diabetes.
 This demonstrates the importance of making sure you’re getting enough B-9 and B-12 if you have type 2 diabetes or other conditions that require close monitoring of your blood glucose.

 Vitamins B-6, B-9, and B-12 help reduce levels of the amino acid homocysteine, which contributes to increased cardiovascular disease risk when elevated (called hyperhomocysteinemia, and worth 8 gazillion points in Scrabble).
 These B vitamins improve vascular endothelial function and help keep your blood vessels dilated, which supports healthy circulation and is good for your heart.
 Vitamins B-3 and B-5 can increase HDL “good” cholesterol while lowering LDL “bad” cholesterol and triglycerides, which can also improve heart health.
 In fact, B-3 is so effective at lowering cholesterol it was referred to as “the granddaddy of cholesterol-lowering drugs” by Harvard Medical School.
 It wasn’t until the first actual drug for this purpose — lovastatin — was introduced in 1987 that the use of niacin for cholesterol stopped being the standard of care in clinical settings.

-Getting enough of vitamins B-2, B-6, B-9, and B-12 can help prevent cognitive decline and even the development of Alzheimer’s disease.
-Some observational studies have found an association between low serum folate (B9) levels, worse cognitive function, and a higher risk for Alzheimer’s.
+Getting enough of vitamins B-2, B-6, B-9, and B-12 may slow cognitive decline.
+Some observational studies have found an association between low serum folate (B9) levels, worse cognitive function.
 And low serum B-12 is also associated with poor brain function.
 B-2 is known to help alleviate both the frequency and severity of migraines.
 In one study, high dose supplementation of B-2 for 6 months resulted in a 50% reduction in headache frequency and severity.
-And vitamin B-1 is a key factor in protecting against alcohol-related dementia, as it can prevent the accumulation of iron deposits in the brain that leads to deterioration.
-B-1 may also have the potential to help people with mild Alzheimer’s, according to a recent small exploratory clinical trial published in the Journal of Alzheimer’s Disease.
+And vitamin B-1 is a key factor in protecting against alcohol-related dementia, as it can reduce the accumulation of iron deposits in the brain that leads to deterioration.

 5. Improve Mood

-All B vitamins — and especially B-6, B-9, and B-12 — seem to help prevent depression, stress, and anxiety.
-A 2019 meta-analysis and review of 16 studies concluded that, when compared to a placebo, B vitamin supplements appear to be helpful in improving overall mood and reducing stress, especially among people at higher risk for poor nutrition or mood status.
+All B vitamins — and especially B-6, B-9, and B-12 — seem to help brain health and mood.
+A 2019 meta-analysis and review of 16 studies concluded that, when compared to a placebo, B vitamin supplements appear to be helpful in improving overall mood and reducing stress, especially among people at higher risk for poor nutrition or suffering from poor mood status.
+(For people who prefer plain talk, I think “poor mood status” can be translated to “feeling crappy.”)

-The B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
-Getting enough B-9 and B-12, in particular, is known to prevent neural tube defects like spina bifida, in which a baby’s spine and spinal cord don’t form properly.
+B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
+Getting enough B-9 and B-12, are important to the development of a baby’s spinal cord.
 This is why it’s standard practice to educate mothers-to-be on supplementing folic acid and eating folate (B-9)-rich foods, like dark leafy greens, lentils, and oranges, during pregnancy, to meet their minimum 400 micrograms per day requirement of this nutrient.
 In addition, some research suggests that vitamin B-3 may help bypass genetic mutations that can cause certain birth defects or an increased risk of miscarriage.

 7. Balance Hormones